AurelieBayre/focusedStartingPage/README.md

 4. calculate remaining days before deadline.
 5. populating page with user data.
 6. setting another form to get priority item and priority item url.
+7. setting up an IndexDB store to store objects for each new priority :{prioTitle : "finish app", prioUrl: "myrepoexample.com}

 ## Todo:

-* setting up an IndexDB store to store objects for each new priority :{prioTitle : "finish app", prioUrl: "myrepoexample.com}
+* see why indexdb doesn't work with firefox and fix it.
 * populate page from IndexDB
 * add a trash icon + complete icon
 * set rules for trashed or completed item